7 - 9 August 2020

 If you are interested in bringing a Trade Stand to this event, please get in contact with Meg Haase (email@example.com, 02476 840595)

-British Riding Clubs have once again taken out abandonment insurance for the three outdoor 2019 Championships that are held on grass, and therefore have a greater likelihood of being subject to weather related abandonment compared to those held at a permanent venue.
-These Championships are: the Festival of the Horse, the National Horse Trials and the National Championships.
+British Riding Clubs have once again taken out abandonment insurance for the three outdoor 2020 championships that are held on grass, and therefore have a greater likelihood of being subject to weather related abandonment compared to those held at a permanent venue.
+These championships are: the Festival of the Horse, the National Horse Trials and the National Championships.
 This insurance covers these events in the case of abandonment due to adverse weather conditions.
-Should any of these three events be cancelled due to adverse weather conditions, and the insurance policy conditions are satisfied, then all Championship entry fees and stable booking fees will be refunded in full.
-This excludes all Prelim entry fees for the Championship, and Area entry fees for the associated qualifiers.
+Should any of these three events be cancelled due to adverse weather conditions, and the insurance policy conditions are satisfied, then all championship entry fees and stable booking fees will be refunded in full.
+This excludes all pre-entry fees for the championship, and area entry fees for the associated qualifiers.
 For all other BRC events, the refund policy as detailed in the current BRC Handbook will stand.